josigar123/hydrophonic-detection/README.md

 ## 🎉 System Ready!

-**That's it, all services should be up and running correctly.
+> **That's it, all services should be up and running correctly.
 The system is ready for use.
 Input parameters for the signal processing and press "Start Monitoring" you should expect N-channels to render in the bottom left, indicating acoustic data-flow.**

 ---

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+**🌊 Built with passion for maritime security and acoustic detection 🌊**

+*Developed at University of South-Eastern Norway (USN) in collaboration with SMAUG project*